christian-bick/uplink-slack/README.md

 ## Workspace

-If you don't have one already, create your own private Slack workspace for local development purposes only.
+In case you don't use a dedicated Slack workspace for local development already, first thing is to set up your a private workspace for testing and debugging.

 ## Local Tunnel

-Set up a tunnel to your local machine with [ngrok](https://ngrok.com).
+For Slack events to be forwarded to our local machine, set up a tunnel with [ngrok](https://ngrok.com).

-Make sure that the tunnel endpoint uses a *fixed* subdomain.
+Important: Make sure that the tunnel endpoint uses a *fixed* subdomain.

 ## Slack Application

-Create a fresh Slack application on your development workspace at [api.slack.com](https://api.slack.com).
+Create a fresh Slack application on your development workspace at [api.slack.com](https://api.slack.com) and name it something like *Ulink Dev*.

-Continue to configure the application as stated below.
+Then continue to configure the application using the instructions below.

 ### Bot Users

-Create a bot user and name it as you like (e.g. uplink-dev).
+Create a bot user and name it give it a name (e.g. uplink-dev).

 ### Interactive components

+Configure the endpoints for interactive components:

 Interactivity (Request URL):